 The marketer who still identifies with the philosophy behind marketing 2.0 will have to reinvent himself, both in a personal and in a professional sense.

 That’s a big challenge for the die-hard product push marketer.

-The first step will be to support them in moving from being unconsciously incompetent to being consciously incompetent.
-Probably an uncomfortable, yet indispensable step.
 Crucial qualities for the marketer 3.0 are, among other things, excellent listening skills, a critical view of one’s own functioning, forging ties with colleagues and clients, forming winning coalitions, developing a helicopter view and above all a desire to keep reinventing yourself.

-Sometimes it even takes a healthy dose of guts to leave the well-trodden paths that exist within the company you work for (who at Cadillac dares to ask the question out loud: is Cadillac’s purpose in this world to produce cars or to meet a demand for luxury transport).
+Sometimes it even takes a healthy dose of guts to leave the well-trodden paths that exist within the company you work for (who at Cadillac dares to ask the question out loud: is Cadillac’s purpose in this world to produce cars or to meet a demand for luxury transport?).

-In summary you could say that as a marketer 3.0 you have to be proactive (as opposed to defensive) in dealing with new developments, develop vision regarding the profession and your own functioning as well as learn to make deliberate choices.
+In summary, you could say that as a marketer 3.0 you have to be proactive (as opposed to defensive) in dealing with new developments, develop vision regarding the profession and your own functioning as well as learn to make deliberate choices.